Hope Library: Now Open!!

-A Community without Books
+A Community with Books

-One of the focuses for Education 4 Change is to teach early literacy skills and to give students and community members easy access to a variety of literacy resources.
+One of the focuses for Education 4 Change is to teach early literacy skills and to provide students and community members with easy access to a variety of literacy resources.
 While reading students will not only practice their literacy skills, but they will also learn critical thinking skills.
 Students will be able to read about the world outside of their village and to learn, dream and think critically about the world around them.
 These students will become competitive at both the local and global level.

 A Wired World

 Hope library does have access to electricity so we plan to incorporate access to computers and Internet in the future.